 The 30017 are the same drivers from the IT04 tweeter build but a step lower than the FH7’s dual-balanced SWFK-31736 drivers.
 As with the other compared models, the EM3 is a tubed driver build unlike the tubeless Polaris 2 which uses T.E.A.C combined with a single BA for the highs.

 The EM3 is much smaller and lighter than the Polaris 2 with a cheaper acrylic build and a protruding 2-pin configuration.
 The Polaris is made of much sturdier machined CNC aluminum and a blue anodized coating.
-The EM3 is also shallower and much more tip dependent than the Polaris for a good fit.
+The EM3 is also shallower and much more tip-dependent than the Polaris for a good fit.
 I actually found the Polaris 2 to be the better fit of the two and slightly better for passive noise isolation when both using foam tips.

 The EM3 is rated at 16Ω and 101dB compared to the Polaris 2 at 17Ω and 105dB.
-Whilst the numbers do not lie here the gap between then is much bigger than that 4dB might suggest.
+Whilst the numbers do not lie here the gap between them is much bigger than that 4dB might suggest.
 The EM3 in low gain unbalanced on the Lotoo PAW Gold Touch was a good 14-15 steps higher than the Polaris 2.

 Both have a similar degree of emphasis on the low-end with both monitors showing off a broadly V-shaped response.
 However, I find the Polaris 2 to have a bit more treble presence and a more ‘exciting level’ of bass/treble contrast in its timbre whereas the EM3 focus’s a little more on “body”.